chenp1127/RCGen/README.md

 A e-commerce platform tailored for the gastronomy industry.
 We design and development, utilizing technologies like React Icons, React Router DOM, React Alice Carousel, Leaflet Maps, React Paginate, UUID, React Lazy Load, and Framer Motion.

 🍕 Dynamic Culinary Hub:
-Fictional restaurant featuring an extensive menu including pizzas, sushi, and pasta.
 Used React components like Icons, Router, and Carousel for easy navigation and user interface.

 📍 Spatial Awareness with Leaflet Maps:
 Used Leaflet Maps API to provide geographical insights, enhancing user interaction and store location understanding.